stephensxu/stephensxu.github.io/_posts/2014-09-29-craziest-bug.markdown

 In a working scenario, the web dyno should have received the uploading and then unload the process to worker dyno for processing.
 However none of these server responded, instead it was heroku router.

-First I thought the server might have timed out due to file size was too big.
-So I conducted experiments with a 45KB tiny photo on my home wi-fi connection.
+First I thought the server might have timed out due to size of the file.
+So I conducted experiments with a 45KB tiny photo on my home Wi-Fi connection.

 Nope, still same result.
 That’s weird!
 I was certain that the same photo, uploading with same network connection worked fine with desktop chrome uploading.
 In order to find out at what stage did the server timeout, I wrapped my photo#create method in photos_controller with a bench method like so: